-3.1 FERNHILL ESTATE - CENTRAL OR CORE AREA
+3.1 FERNHILL ESTATE- CORE AREA

 A thorough physical description of the Fernhill estate and its' surrounds is included in the recently revised Conservation Management Plan, which should be referred to.
 The Core Area is described in detail in the CMP as Precinct Nos.
 1, 2, 3, 4, 5, 6 and 7 of the Fernhill estate.
 The core area has a frontage to Mulgoa Road, and includes towards its western end, on a small rise, the house and garden and the surrounding Fernhill estate grounds which include landscaping, fenced paddocks, driveways, numerous dams, outbuildings, and a racecourse.
-It includes a small parcel of land on the eastern side of Mulgoa Road (Lot 2, DP 615085) that does not form part of this application.
-The core area contains the following allotments of land: Lot 2, DP 541825; Lot 10, DP 615085; Lot 11, DP 615085; and Lot 2, DP 615085.
+It includes a small parcel of land on the eastern side of Mulgoa Road (Lot 2, DP 615085), which is not affected by the event proposal.

+The core area of the estate contains the following allotments of land: Lot 2, DP 541825; Lot 10, DP 615085; Lot 11, DP 615085; and Lot 2, DP 615085.